 10 Highest-Paying Jobs in Australia Right Now

-Unveiled and compiled by career website CareerAddict.com, we decided to take a deeper look at some of the highest-paying jobs in the Australian market right now, and find out what are some of the courses you can take to help you embark on these career pathways.
+Unveiled and compiled by career website CareerAddict.com, we decided to take a deeper look at some of the highest-paying jobs in the Australian market this year, and find out the courses you can take to help you embark on these career pathways.

 10. Data Scientist

 In general, data science involves looking for meaning within mass amounts of data.
 To become a data scientist, one needs to take up specific bachelor courses, such as within IT, computer science, mathematics, physics or another field.
 Essentially, you’ll require a strong knowledge of programming languages, aside from having a background in a STEM (Science, Technology, Engineering and Mathematics) field.